-National Law and National Associated element Section 166 Offence to use inappropriate discipline 5.1.1, 5.1.2, 5.2.2 Regulation 155 Interactions with children 5.1.1, 5.1.2, 5.2.2 Regulation 156 Relationships in groups 5.2.2
+National Law and National National Law and National Regulations Section 166 Offence to use inappropriate discipline 5.1.1, 5.1.2, 5.2.2 Regulation 155 Interactions with children 5.1.1, 5.1.2, 5.2.2 Regulation 156 Relationships in groups 5.2.2

-- Educators create and encourage an atmosphere and community that is relaxed, happy, positive and supportive. - Educators and children engage in high quality interactions and experiences. - Educators develop a strong sense of belonging with the children within the kinder community. - Educators respond positively and appropriately to children's needs, interests, requests, questions and responses to guide play, interactions and learning/development. - There are both planned and spontaneous experiences, and routines/transitions in each session are guided by both children and educators - Educators support, listen, engage and respect the children as they develop and maintain strong relationships with each child. - Educators use progressive meals/lunch as an opportunity to sit and talk with children while eating and role modelling appropriate practices. - Educators observe and collaborate with children to decide what learning experiences to provide, ensuring children have a voice. - Educators promote a sense of community within the service. - Educators support children's social and emotional development, such as initiating interactions, joining in play scenarios, recognising their own and other's emotions; learning how to manage their emotions and how to play with other children. - Educators help children to recognise feelings in themselves and others, to listen to other's points of view and ideas, problem solve collaboratively. - Educators acknowledge how children feel and reassure them positive and negative emotions are normal. - Educators work with children to resolve conflicts and help them to develop the skills needed to resolve conflicts with others. - Educators use positive language, facial expressions and tones when redirecting or discussing behaviour with children. - Educators work with families to guide children's behaviour and support their learning and development eg. Summative assessments mid year and transition reports. - Educators use outside services to support children and their families. - Educators use a consistent approach to help manage and regulate children's behaviour to support conflict/resolution. - Educator support collaborative learning amongst peers.
+- Educators create and encourage an atmosphere and community that is relaxed, happy, positive and supportive. - Educators and children engage in high quality interactions and experiences. - Educators develop a strong sense of belonging with the children within the kinder community. - Educators respond positively and appropriately to children's needs, interests, requests, questions and responses to guide play, interactions and learning/development. - There are both planned and spontaneous experiences, and routines/transitions in each session are guided by both children and educators - Educators support, listen, engage and respect the children as they develop and maintain strong relationships with each child. - Educators use progressive meals/lunch as an opportunity to sit and talk with children while eating and role modelling appropriate practices. - Educators observe and collaborate with children to decide what learning experiences to provide, ensuring children have a voice. - Educators promote a sense of community within the service. - Educators support children's social and emotional development, such as initiating interactions, joining in play scenarios, recognising their own and other's emotions; learning how to manage their emotions and how to play with other children. - Educators help children to recognise feelings in themselves and others, to listen to other's points of view and ideas, problem solve collaboratively. - Educators acknowledge how children feel and reassure them positive and negative emotions are normal. - Educators work with children to resolve conflicts and help them to develop the skills needed to resolve conflicts with others. - Educators use positive language, facial expressions and tones when redirecting or discussing behaviour with children. - Educators work with families to guide children's behaviour and support their learning and development eg. Summative assessments mid year and transition reports. - Educators use outside services to support children and their families. - Educators use a consistent approach to help manage and regulate children's behaviour to support conflict/resolution. - Educator support collaborative learning amongst peers. - Non gendered language is used. - Focus on children's strengths. - Staff listen to the children not only words but actions, body language & interactions. - Incidental conversations with children using books, puzzles and other resources to challenge & support their ideas. - Staff support families to work through behavioral and development issues.

-Standard/ element Issue identified during self-assessment What outcome or goal do we seek?
+Standard/ element Issue identified during self- assessment What outcome or goal do we seek?
 Priority (L/M/H) How will we get this outcome?
 (Steps) Success measure By when?
 Progress notes 5.1.2 The rights of the child are discussed on a regular basis and this is embedded into the services Conversation during staff meetings around the dignity and rights of the child at the service. Н Monthly staff meetings.
 Critical reflective conversations/adding changes into the program.
 Ongoing.